Appearance

 patient_zip_code | Patient's Zip code | Conditional - Same as above | String | xxxxx,xxxxx-xxxx or xxxxxxxxx | FALSE | 90210 |

-patient_insurer | Patient’s insurance provider name | Optional | String | Up to 50 characters | FALSE | United Health Care |
+patient_insurer | Patient's insurance provider name | Optional | String | Recommended up to 50 characters | FALSE | United Health Care |

 patient_state | Patient's U.S. state of residence | Optional | String | Two-letter U.S. state code | FALSE | FL |

 gap_unique_id | Unique identifier per gap and patient assigned by the customer, representing a single gap card in the application.
-Enables user interaction, tracking, and management | Required | String | Up to 50 characters | FALSE | fhipdusnyr98cenv485j |
+Enables user interaction, tracking, and management | Required | String | Recommended up to 50 characters | FALSE | fhipdusnyr98cenv485j |

 gap_system | Defines the coding system (HCC or ICD) used for the gap_unique_id | Conditional - Required only for hybrid files | Enum | HCC or ICD | FALSE | HCC |